 Editors note: This essay is the first in a series of eight articles, “Maritime Strategy on the Rocks,” that examines different aspects and implications of the recently released tri-service maritime strategy, Advantage at Sea: Prevailing with Integrated All-Domain Naval Power.
-Be sure to read the second, third, fourth, fifth, and sixth essays in the series.
+Be sure to read the second, third, fourth, fifth, sixth, and seventh essays in the series.
 We thank Prof. Jon Caverley of the U.S. Naval War College for his assistance in coordinating this series.

 Is it really possible for the United States to maintain its extensive global security commitments while dealing with four serious rivals across three separate regions?
 During the administration of Donald Trump, senior officials made it clear that although competing with China and Russia was their top priority, countering North Korea and containing Iran were not far behind.
 Indeed, over the past four years, maximum pressure campaigns against minor powers consumed the attention of U.S. policymakers and drew military resources away from more serious threats.
 Even if Joe Biden’s administration is more restrained when it comes to the Pyongyangs and Tehrans of the world, it is still inheriting the same set of rivals and will still struggle to manage them all.